Last Updated on

 How to get from the Cruise Port to the City Center?

 You are lucky that Istanbul’s current temporary Cruise port is located in the heart of the city, very close, within walking distance to all popular sights and sounds of the historic center of the city.
 The best way to get to the Istanbul major tourist zones, which are Sultanahmet, Galata and Taksim, is to take the Bagcilar-Kabatas tram (T1 line) or taking public buses.

 You can also catch a taxi, but this will definitely be the most expensive way, although you will feel comfortable in getting back your cruise on time.

 You can buy Private Guided Istanbul’s Highlights Tour to save yourself from the hassle of all those arrangements.

 You may find variety of options for getting around Istanbul.
 We can say that, from your Cruise port, the popular sights and sounds of the city can be accessed by walking or via short tram ride.

 The three busiest areas for tourists, that include Sultanahmet, Galata and Taksim, are easy to get around on foot.
 Istanbul offers a huge network of public transportation that include; buses and railways such as metro, tram systems and Marmaray.
 You may read more on our Getting Around Istanbul and Public Transportation page.

 How to Save Money in Istanbul?

-However, most of the Istanbul travel passes and cards are not very well-suited for a very short visit from a cruise ship, such as popular travel passes and cards like Istanbul Tourist Pass, Istanbul Welcome Card and Istanbul Museums Pass are unlikely to save you enough money to justify the investment unless you have more than 1 day in Istanbul.
+However, most of the Istanbul travel passes and cards are not very well-suited for a very short visit from a cruise ship, such as popular travel passes and cards like Istanbul Welcome Card, Istanbul Tourist Pass and Istanbul Museums Pass are unlikely to save you enough money to justify the investment unless you have more than 1 day in Istanbul.

-Istanbul Welcome Card
+Istanbul Welcome Card Premium